tails-lover/simple-telegram-ip-alert/README.md

 2. Get your Telegram chat ID.

-3. Run the script by `python3 main.py` and follow the prompts to send your public IP or a custom message to Telegram.
+3. Run the script with `python3 main.py` and follow the prompts to send your public IP or a custom message to Telegram.